Saṃsāra (Buddhism): Psychological interpretation

-According to Chogyam Trungpa the realms of samsara can refer to both "psychological states of mind and physical cosmological realms".
+According to Chögyam Trungpa the realms of samsara can refer to both "psychological states of mind and physical cosmological realms".

 Gethin argues, rebirth in the different realms is determined by one's karma, which is directly determined by one's psychological states.
 The Buddhist cosmology may thus be seen as a map of different realms of existence and a description of all possible psychological experiences.
 The psychological states of a person in current life lead to the nature of next rebirth in Buddhist cosmology.

 Paul Williams acknowledges Gethin's suggestion of the "principle of the equivalence of cosmology and psychology," but notes that Gethin is not asserting the Buddhist cosmology is really all about current or potential states of mind or psychology.
 The realms in Buddhist cosmology are indeed realms of rebirths.
 Otherwise rebirth would always be into the human realm, or there would be no rebirth at all.
 And that is not traditional Buddhism, states Williams.

 David McMahan concludes that the attempts to construe ancient Buddhist cosmology in modern psychological terms is modernistic reconstruction, "detraditionalization and demythologization" of Buddhism, a sociological phenomenon that is seen in all religions.

-A pre-modern form of this interpretation can be seen in the views of Zhiyi, the founder of the Tiantai school in China.
-The Record of Linji, a text attributed to the 9th Century Chan teacher Linji Yixuan, also presents the view that the Three Realms originate with the mind.
+A pre-modern form of this interpretation can be seen in the views of the sixth-century Chinese monk Zhiyi, whose writings became the foundation for the Tiantai school in China, particularly in a concept named "the trichiliocosm in a single instant of thought" (一念三千 Ch. yíniàn sānqiān; Ja. ichinen sanzen), which proposes that the vastness of all space is contained in the shortest span of a single thought.
+The Record of Linji, an anthology of the teachings of the ninth-century Chinese monk Linji Yixuan, also presents the view that the Three Realms originate with the mind.